 Keep in mind that most of the rides feature really outdated animatronics.
 But considering that they’re free, it’s worth trying them out for a few laughs.

 Near the entrance to the Fantasy Park is the alpine slide.
 It’s also included in your entrance fee but expect to wait in line.

 The Beer Garden actually looks quite similar to one that you’d find at Oktoberfest in Munich.
 But not quite as lively.
 If you visit during April 30 – December 31 you can catch the B’estival celebration.
 It’s not exactly a festival but you’ll find both Vietnamese and foreign employees dressed up in typical Bavarian attire in the giant enclosed beer garden.
 It’s a fun place to eat, drink, be merry, and watch the performances on the main stage.

-Enjoy your adventure at Sun World Ba Na Hills!
+We hope you enjoy your adventure at Sun World Ba Na Hills in Vietnam!

 Planning a trip to Vietnam?
 Check out our favorite books and travel guides!